isotopp/isotopp.github.io/_posts/2019-12-30-sonos-recycle-mode.md

 old device to whatever recycling services in your area accept it.

-That is a normal Trade-In program, minus the part where you uselessly ship the old hardware across the country to the maker, which will then hand it over to a recycling service instead of you doing this.
+That is a normal Trade-Up program, minus the part where you uselessly ship the old hardware across the country to the maker, which will then hand it over to a recycling service instead of you doing this.